 A Melody for Zahra: Where Music Meets Healing

-In one of the most isolated corners of north central Syria, where years of conflict have stripped life of its colors, a seven-year-old girl named Zahra is rediscovering joy at the Child Protection Centre.
+In one of the most isolated corners of north central Syria, where years of conflict have stripped life of its colours, a seven-year-old girl named Zahra* is rediscovering joy at the Child Protection Centre.

 North central Syria remains a deeply underserved region, where access to healthcare, education, and protection services is severely limited, and daily needs continue to grow.

 For families like Zahra’s, life has been an unending struggle.

-Born healthy, Zahra’s life changed dramatically when, as an infant, she suffered a severe fever that caused convulsions and lasting brain damage.
-Her development slowed.
-She struggled to speak, her steps were unsteady, and she lived in near isolation.
+Born a healthy girl, her life changed dramatically when as an infant, she suffered a severe fever that caused convulsions and lasting brain damage.

 “Since her first months, I felt she was different.
 She didn’t laugh or play like other children.
 We tried to seek help, but the war and the high costs left us with no options.
 For so long, I lived in fear for her future.”